-Planting Pumpkins - Indoors or Out?
+Planting Pumpkins - Indoors or Outdoor Seed Start?

-Pumpkins have a long growing season.
+Pumpkins require a long growing season.
 As a result, it may make sense to start your pumpkin plants indoors.
 If you have a short growing season, or the spring weather is cool and/or rainy, you may find sprouting pumpkin seeds indoors, is the best way to get your plants off to a good start.

 Find the seed starting dates for the pumpkin varieties you are growing, see Seed Starting Dates.